 Day 4 Cape Town/Johannesburg (1B, 1D)

-Fly to Johannesburg.
-Enjoy a traditional South Africa Braai (barbecue) for dinner with your local CEO and fellow travellers.
+Fly to Johannesburg, then visit Soweto, the former home of Nelson Mandela.
+In the evening, enjoy a traditional South African Braai (barbecue) for dinner with your local CEO and fellow travellers.

 Enjoy a full day scenic drive along the famed Panorama Route with stops at Blyde River Canyon, Bourke’s Luck Potholes, and God’s Window.
 Continue to our tented camp located near the Kruger National Park and this evening enjoy a delicious South African dinner in the boma.